deficollective/defiscan/src/content/protocols/venus-protocol.md

 ![Venus Governance](./diagrams/venus_governance.png)

-The governance structure employs three timelocks (Normal: 48-hour delay for critical changes, Fast Track: 1-hour for operational parameters, Critical: 1-hour but unused) with the `accessControlManager` granting specific permissions to these timelocks and emergency [multisigs](#security-council) as detailed in the diagram above.
+The governance structure employs three timelocks (Normal: 48-hour delay for critical changes controlled by XVS token holders, Fast Track: 1-hour for operational parameters controlled by XVS token holders, Critical: 1-hour but unused) with the `accessControlManager` (owned by the Normal Timelock) granting specific permissions to these timelocks and emergency [multisigs](#security-council) (3/6 threshold) as detailed in the diagram above.

 ## Security Council

 The Venus Protocol has deployed three Gnosis Safe contracts, which are currently 3/6 multisigs.
 None of these contracts currently adhere to the minimum requirements for a security council.
 The _Multisig_ contracts serve the purpose of executing functionalities in the case of an emergency, in which it would not be feasible to wait for a proposal to pass and the timelock delay.
-The granted access rights can be assigned or revoked by the _Governance Structure_.
+The granted access rights can be assigned or revoked by XVS token holders through the _Governance Structure_.
-The _Multisigs_ can be given access rights to specific functions by the protocol _Governance_ through the `accessControlManager` contract.
+The _Multisigs_ can be given access rights to specific functions by XVS token holders through the `accessControlManager` contract (which is owned by the Normal Timelock).

 | Name          | Account                                     | Type     | ≥ 7 signers | ≥ 51% threshold | ≥ 50% non-insider | Signers public |
 | ------------- | ------------------------------------------- | -------- | ----------- | --------------- | ----------------- | -------------- |